This is the text of the graphic above. Also, this graphic is available for download.

 Last known recorded event, a wedding, at Temple Israel.

-After sitting vacant for many years, Steve Malin purchases the previous Temple Israel building and converts it to a residence in the back and a radiator repair shop in the front.
+After sitting vacant for years, Steve Malin purchases the Temple Israel building and converts it to a residence and a radiator repair shop.

 Early 1940s - WWII